HR TREND REPORT: What to expect in 2022

 Implementing Diversity In Practice

-Recently, societal issues have become increasingly important for corporate branding as well.
+Over the past few years, societal issues have become increasingly important for corporate branding as well.
 CEOs and other executives have started publicly pledging to a more practical commitment to equity, inclusion, and diversity.
-However, in most cases, it’s up to HR professionals to make good on such promises in practice.
+However, in most cases, it's up to HR professionals to make good on such promises in practice.

 Naturally, the average HR manager doesn't have the power to eliminate systemic racism.
 Still, HR professionals are the people who end up shaping a company's work environment the most — and, as a consequence, the employee experience.